Business issues in a post-Covid World

 Distress among employees

-The pandemic has been very hard on many people, ranging from issues as serious as losses in the family, to serious financial detriment, and the sheer uncertainty of not knowing what tomorrow will bring.
+The pandemic has been very hard on many people, ranging from issues as serious as losses in the family, to a serious financial detriment, and the sheer uncertainty of not knowing what tomorrow will bring.

 Businesses will need to be aware of the fact that their employees will likely be under a significant deal of distress, and will need to be approached in an understanding manner going forward.